-McFarland School District CESA 02 Scott R. Brown 5101 Farwell Street (608) 838-3169 www.mcfarland.k12.wi.us
+McFarland School District CESA 02

+Scott R. Brown 5101 Farwell Street (608) 838-3169 www.mcfarland.k12.wi.us

-McFarland, WI 53558-9216
+• McFarland, WI 53558-9216

-Est. 2003 105.
-Wisconsin Virtual Academy (WIVA)
+105. Wisconsin Virtual Academy (WIVA High School)

 Leslye Moraski Erickson 4709 Dale-Curtain Drive McFarland, WI 53558 (608) 838-9482 ext.
+1108 lerickson@k12.com Grade Levels: 09-12 Wisconsin Virtual Academy established two schools starting in 2014-15 school year: WIVA High School and WIVA KG-08.

-1108 lerickson@k12.com Grade Levels: KG-12 The Wisconsin Virtual Academy (WIVA) is a Non Instrumentality virtual charter school authorized by the McFarland School District and chartered by Four Lakes Education, Inc. We offer students throughout the state of Wisconsin equal and open access to an individualized, rigorous, and self-paced instructional program delivered both on the Internet and via traditional instructional materials.
+The Wisconsin Virtual Academy (WIVA) is a Non Instrumentality virtual charter school authorized by the McFarland School District and chartered by Four Lakes Education, Inc. We offer students throughout the state of Wisconsin equal and open access to an individualized, rigorous, and self-paced instructional program delivered both on the Internet and via traditional instructional materials.
 The WIVA serves students in grades KG-12 from more than 300 school districts in Wisconsin from private and homeschool learning environments.

-The WIVA's program combines a comprehensive, standards-based, research- and performance-based curriculum ( $K^{12@}$ ), high expectations, technology, a significant amount of offline work, strong instructional support, and substantial involvement from parents or other primary adults.
-The K12® curriculum includes six core subjects (language arts/English, mathematics, science, history, art, and music) and is aligned with the Wisconsin Model Academic Content Standards.
+The WIVA's program combines a comprehensive, standards-based, research- and performance-based curriculum ($K^{12@}$), high expectations, technology, a significant amount of offline work, strong instructional support, and substantial involvement from parents or other primary adults.
+The $K^{12@}$ curriculum includes six core subjects (language arts/English, mathematics, science, history, art, and music) and is aligned with the Wisconsin Model Academic Content Standards.
 The education program also addresses social and character development.
 Built into the KG-12 curriculum is an internal assessment system that provides frequent accountability as students work to master the curriculum at their own pace.

 Our WIVA high school model is more pace structured, featuring increased independence in the student's daily work, and one-on-one accountability with the teaching staff.
 Grading scales move from mastery to the more accepted practice of letter grades, making their transcripts more meaningful for our college-bound graduates.